Skip to Main Content

 Postsecondary Training

 All applicants to nurse anesthetist programs must be registered nurses with a bachelor's degree and have at least one year's acute care nursing experience.
-The Council on Accreditation of Nurse Anesthesia Educational Programs accredits nurse anesthesia programs within the United States and Puerto Rico.
-A listing of these programs can be found on its Web site, https://www.coacrna.org/programs-fellowships/list-of-accredited-programs.
-Admission is competitive, and programs last 24 to 36 months.
+The Council on Accreditation of Nurse Anesthesia Educational Programs accredits nurse anesthesia programs within the United States.
+A list of these programs can be found on its Web site, https://www.coacrna.org/programs-fellowships/list-of-accredited-programs.
+Admission is competitive, and programs last 36 to 51 months, depending on university requirements.
 All accredited programs offer at least a master's degree, and some offer a post-master's certificate or a doctorate.
 Students take extensive classes in pharmacology and the sciences.
-They also acquire hundreds of hours of anesthesia-related clinical experience in surgery and obstetrics.
+They also acquire thousands of hours of anesthesia-related clinical experience in surgery and obstetrics.
+"Graduates of nurse anesthesia educational programs have an average of 9,432 hours of clinical experience," according to the American Association of Nurse Anesthesiology.

 Related Professions